 I was incredibly fortunate to have landed my first magazine job at Simply Seafood magazine, which truly was a matter of being in the right place at the right time.
 I had no experience on the production side of magazines.
 But my recent culinary degree and my learn-by-doing habit combined to make that 6-year stint an incredibly rewarding and instructive one.

+I have done recipe development for magazines such as Coastal Living, my most recent contribution these mussel recipes from an early 2015 article.
 I also contribute to Cooking Light, that’s my salmon recipe on the cover a few years ago!
 On the travel side of things am a frequent contributor to Alaska Airlines and Horizon Airlines magazines, a recent piece on dining in Alaska in this issue.
 My work also appears in publications such as Sunset, Coastal Living (check out these tuna recipes I developed) and others.
 I was a contributing editor for years at the trade publication Cheers, which helped develop my love of cocktails (gin in particular, about which I write and speak with the greatest passion of all spirits).
 As a lifelong Seattleite, much of my writing relates to subjects rooted in the Northwest.
 But I’ve also written about tequila at the Cuervo Family distillery in Mexico for the Underground Wine Journal, French spa cuisine for Spa magazine and I won a Society of Professional Journalists award for my profile of Mario Batali in Alaska Airlines magazine a few years ago.